Buying a Horse and The Pre-Purchase Exam

 - Pay attention to the hind legs; some horses will yank or semi-strike for whatever reason.
 Horses with string-halt or neurological issues often have trouble lifting and lowering the hind legs.

 How his back reacts to having his belly midline scratched.

-- When you scratch a horse’s midline around the girth area, the natural reaction should be lifting the belly, which in turn raises the withers.
+- When you scratch a horse’s midline around the girth area, the natural reaction should be lifting the belly, which raises the withers.
 The lifting of the withers should be visible.
 Some horses will only be able to do this after limbering up or after a chiropractic session.
-Other horses can’t do this at all, and it may or may not affect his rideability.
+Other horses can’t do this at all, which may or may not affect his rideability.

 - Looking for this reaction is only one piece of a much larger puzzle!
-If this horse moves onto the PPE stage, it’s worth having your vet check on this reaction, as well as others in the hind end.
+If this horse moves onto the PPE stage, it’s worth having your vet check on this reaction and others in the hind end.